 Cockspur thorns could also be used like their American cousin the osage orange (Maclura pomifera) as hedge capable of retaining cattle and horses.
 (Osage oranges were popular with early Australian settlers, and have gone wild around some old New South Wales towns - another example of introduced plants being valued in this country where their Australians relatives are not.)

 The “bark” from the roots is sought after by art-in-bark practitioners for its useful shade of bright orange.
 Related plants are used for dyes in other parts of the world, and this plant probably has the same capacity.

 This common local native plant is disappearing rapidly as it is so highly unsuitable for a suburban garden, and Toowoomba's suburbs seem likely to engulf much if not all of the original rainforest country in this district.
-Sadly, it has also been removed from at least one local environmental reserve, by a misguided volunteer group who fail to recognise the value of anything prickly!
 I would like to think that it could be retained on acreages and farms because of its very great environmental virtues.